michaelstaake/Pawpile/README.md

 ## System Requirements

-### Recommended Operating System

-- **Ubuntu 26.04**
+### Ubuntu 26.04

-If it works on other operating systems, awesome, but supporting that is outside the scope of this project.
+If it works on other operating systems, cool, but supporting that is outside the scope of this project.

 ### Docker

-Ensure Docker is running in the system context.
+Ensure Docker is installed and running in the system context.

 ### Supported Devices